Next Generation Air Transportation System: Funding

-Industry and the FAA need to invest to make progress, and the FAA needs adequate and stable funding.
-Government shutdowns, furloughs, sequestration, and the lack of a long-term reauthorization make planning and executing modernization efforts more difficult.
-The stop-and-go approach of the annual appropriations process hurts long-term planning.
-A large, complex federal government agency and an unpredictable appropriations process will, at best, only deliver sporadic and incremental change.
-The FAA is on or ahead of schedule with some of the most critical programs, including Data Communications, System Wide Information Management and the ground portion of Automatic Dependent Surveillance–Broadcast, but to remain on schedule, future NextGen budgets need support through the appropriations process.
+Government shutdowns, furloughs, sequestration, and the lack of a long-term reauthorization made planning and executing modernization efforts more difficult.
+Inconsistent annual appropriations hurt long-term planning.
+A large, complex federal government agency and unpredictable appropriations were expected to, at best, only deliver sporadic and incremental change.

-NextGen total cost estimates have not increased markedly since fiscal year 2004.
-The FAA's 2016 business case estimate projected the agency's estimated cost through 2030 at $20.6 billion — $2.6 billion more than it projected in 2012 and within the range of the Joint Planning and Development Office's 2007 estimate of $15 billion–$22 billion.
+NextGen total cost estimates increased since fiscal year 2004.
+The FAA's 2016 business case estimate projected the agency's cost through 2030 at $20.6 billion, $5.8 billion already spent from 2007 to 2014 and a projected $14.8 billion from 2015 to 2030.
+This amount was $2.6 billion more than it anticipated in 2012 and within the range of the Joint Planning and Development Office's 2007 cost estimate of $15 billion to $22 billion.
+Using standard budget categories, the projected costs consisted of capital expenditures from the agency's facilities and equipment budget of $16 billion, research and other expenditures in the agency's research and development budget line of $1.5 billion, and operations expenses of $3.1 billion.

-Using standard budget categories, the projected costs consist of: capital expenditures from the agency's facilities and equipment budget of $16 billion, research and other expenditures in the agency's research and development budget line of $1.5 billion, and operations expenses of $3.1 billion.
-Of the total, $5.8 billion has already been invested as of 2014.
-The investment from 2015 to 2030 is projected to be $14.8 billion.
-The total equipage cost estimate for commercial aircraft from 2015 to 2030 is $4.9 billion, a decrease of $500 million as reported in the 2014 Business Case for NextGen.
-The equipage cost estimate for general aviation aircraft — jet, turboprop, and piston engine — through 2030 remains constant at $8.9 billion.
+The total equipage cost estimate for commercial aircraft from 2015 to 2030 was $4.9 billion, a decrease of $500 million as reported in the 2014 Business Case for NextGen.
+The equipage cost estimate for general aviation aircraft — jet, turboprop, and piston engine — through 2030 remained constant at $8.9 billion.

+As of 2022, the U.S. government spent more than $14 billion on NextGen.
+The cost to the federal government and industry is expected to be at least $35 billion through 2030, which exceeds the FAA business case estimate of $34.4 billion for agency and avionics costs.

-To manage NextGen with short-term funding horizons, the FAA rolled out improvements in smaller increments with more program segments to ensure affordability.
-The Department of Transportation Inspector General has concerns with the FAA's practice of dividing its programs into multiple segments, and funding each segment for a set timeframe or number of milestones because it may mask the final costs.
+The Department of Transportation Inspector General was concerned with the FAA's practice of dividing its programs into multiple segments, and funding each segment for a set timeframe or number of milestones because it may mask the final costs.
+Another pressing factor is that the FAA is managing three "versions" of the National Airspace System: the legacy system, NextGen, and the modernization plan after NextGen.
+Being in that position strains resources as the demands for sustainment and modernization increase but funding remains the same.